phoenixfan86/fsbox/src/mods/stardew-valley/automate.md

 ---
+title: "Automate - download mod for"
-title: "Automate - скачати мод "
+title_ua: "Automate - скачати мод "
+description: "The Automate modpack adds automation to Stardew Valley.
+Automated machines will give you the same experience, achievements, and items as using them directly."
 mod_name: "Automate"
 game: "Stardew Valley"
 game_collection: "/mods/stardew-valley"